Course Outline

 Module 1: Review of Visual C# Syntax

-The Microsoft .NET Framework version 4.7 provides a comprehensive development platform that can be utilized to build, deploy, and manage applications and services for government.
-By using the .NET Framework, developers can create visually compelling applications, enable seamless communication across technology boundaries, and support a wide range of business processes.
-In this module, you will learn about some of the core features provided by the .NET Framework and Microsoft Visual Studio.
-You will also gain an understanding of the essential Visual C# constructs that facilitate the development of .NET Framework applications.
+The Microsoft .NET Framework version 4.7 provides a robust development platform for building, deploying, and managing applications and services for government.
+Utilizing the .NET Framework, developers can create visually appealing applications that facilitate seamless communication across technology boundaries and support various business processes.
+This module will introduce some of the core features provided by the .NET Framework and Microsoft Visual Studio.
+It will also cover essential Visual C# constructs necessary for developing .NET Framework applications.

 Lessons